Lighting: How High, How Long and How Big?

-If you have a two-storey entryway, you don’t want the light hanging below the second storey (so that it’s in the first storey’s airspace)
+If you have a two-story entryway, you don’t want the light hanging below the second story (so that it’s in the first story’s airspace).

 An easy way to come up with a number is to take the width of your room and add it to the depth of the room.
 Of course, there is something to be said for an over-sized statement light, so don’t let any numbers dissuade you!

 So, if you have a room that is 10 feet wide and 12 feet long you’ll do 10+12=22 inches– SHAZAAM!
 There’s your light size, approx. 22 inches.

 I hope you found this post en-light-ening (mwah-ha-ha).

 Originally written in 2016, awesomely updated in 2019